Peeta Mellark: Catching Fire

-Later, Peeta comes in contact with a force field and his heart stops.
-Katniss and Peeta’s efficient ally, Finnick Odair, succeeds in reviving him with CPR.
-Finnick Odair is the District 4 male victor tribute and a stunningly good-looking young man.
+At the Cornucopia, Peeta allies with Katniss, Mags, and district 4 male tribute Finnick Odair.
 The three soon band together with a few other tributes: Beetee and Wiress from District 3, and Johanna Mason from District 7.
 Eventually, they find out the arena is shaped like a clock, with 12 sections, and each section is triggered at the same time each day.
-Different hours indicated different tortures such as blood rain, acid fog, killer monkeys, a giant wave, and so on.
-During the daring time, Katniss then realizes that she also has feelings toward Peeta.
-As they formulate a plan to kill the remaining tributes, Wiress is killed and Katniss is attacked by Johanna.
-Once Katniss regains consciousness she realizes that Beetee had designed a way to destroy the force field surrounding the arena.
-She triggers it and destroys the field, setting off a chain of events.
-A rebel-controlled hovercraft arrives and rescues Katniss, Finnick, and Beetee.
-However, Peeta, Johanna, and Enobaria have been captured by the Capitol.
+During this, Katniss then realizes she has feelings for Peeta.
+While Katniss destroys the field, Peeta, Johanna, and Enobaria were captured by the Capitol.
 Finnick, Beetee, Haymitch, Johanna, and a few other tributes were part of a plan to safely retrieve Katniss and Peeta from the arena with hopes that they would take on roles to start a revolution against the Capitol.
-Knowing that the Head Gamemaker, Plutarch Heavensbee, is secretly leading the revolution, Katniss goes to District 13, long believed to have been razed decades ago.
-Gale explains that after Katniss destroyed the arena, President Snow had District 12 firebombed.
-There is nothing left.
+Following the rescue, District 12 is destroyed by President Snow's firebomb.